High-Throughput Computational Screening of Two-Dimensional Semiconductors: Summary

-\section{summary}
+\section{Summary}

-In conclusion, we identified 93 direct- and 253 indirect-gap 2D nonmagnetic semiconductors from near 1000 2D monolayers by performing high-throughput calculations together with density-functional theory.
-The calculated properties including lattice constants, formation energy, Young's modulus, Poisson's ratio, band gap, band structure, ionization energy and electron affinity are available online for each candidate.
+In conclusion, we have identified 259 2D nonmagnetic semiconductors from near 1000 2D monolayers by performing first-principles high-throughput calculations.
+The calculated properties include lattice constants, formation energy, Young's modulus, Poisson's ratio, scanning tunnel microscopy, band gap, band structure, anisotropic effective mass, ionization energy and electron affinity.
+We have also proposed a linear fitting model with a precision as high as hybrid DFT to evaluate band gap, ionization energy and electron affinity semiconductor from the PBE-calculated data as input.
+We expect that our computational screening database could stimulate further exploration of 2D semiconductors in nanoscale devices, and other important applications.